 All About The Numbers

 At the end of the day, the entire picture of a home’s cost should be considered before making a purchase.
-It’s oftentimes the largest investment of a person’s life, and they should look at all costs both during and after their loan is paid in order to get an accurate idea of affordability.
+It’s oftentimes the largest investment of a person’s life, especially in a luxury market, and they should look at all costs both during and after their loan is paid in order to get an accurate idea of affordability.

 No matter if the home is paid off in 15 or 30 years, or even if it’s bought with cash to begin with, the expense of property taxes will never go away.
 If your dream home comes with a high tax burden, you just might want to weigh all of your options and find out what fits best for you.